Today you’re going to find the complete guide to set up the best PC airflow optimization on your computer.

 - Negative air pressure and

 - Neutral air pressure

-No matter how many fans or slots you use, the pressure in a case must be any one of the above three types.
+No matter how many fans or slots you use, the pressure in a case must be any of the above three types.

 Positive air pressure – (more ‘intake fans’)

 In the CPU case in which more intake fans are present than the exhaust fans then the pressure inside the CPU is called positive air pressure.